VaderSame/Multimodal-RAG-for-Texts-and-Images/README.md

 - The `extracted_images/` and `training_documents/` folders are ignored by git and are safe for storing generated or experimental data.
 - Document splits and embeddings are handled by Sentence Transformers (HuggingFace).
 LLM-based image summarization and QA are handled through OpenRouter.
 - OpenRouter is used to access both Gemini and other LLMs without dealing with individual API quotas and rate limits.
+- For best results, ensure your PDF documents are text-searchable and images are of good quality.

 ## License
 MIT License